Alexey Schastny

 Alexey Mikhailovich Schastny (Алексе́й Миха́йлович Ща́стный) (1881–1918) was a Russian and Soviet naval commander.
 He commanded the Baltic Fleet during the Ice Cruise.
-He was executed on the order of Trotsky in June 1918.
+He was executed on the order of the Soviet judge M. Karklin in June 1918 on the charges of organizing a dictatorship of the Baltic Fleet in separation from the Soviet Union.

 Life

 Schastny was born into a military family in Zhytomyr, Ukraine.
 His father Mihail Mikhaylovich Schastny, was a major general of artillery in the Imperial Russian Army.
 Schastny was educated in the Vladimir Kiev cadet Corps (a military school) 1892-1896.
 He graduated second in his class from the Sea Cadet Corps in 1901 and completed the mine warfare officers class in 1905.

 His initial service was aboard the battleship Sevastopol, transferring to the cruiser Diana he served during the Russo-Japanese War and was interned with his ship in Saigon.
 On returning to Russia, Schastny served in the Kronstadt Naval Base as an instructor in the Torpedo School (1906–1909) and as Flag Lieutenant to the commander destroyers, Baltic Fleet.
 In 1912-1914 he was transferred to the Caspian Sea to co-ordinate the building of radio transmitters.

 During World War I, Schastny served as second officer on the dreadnought Poltava, and as commander of the minelayer Pogranichnik.
 In 1917 he became Flag Captain to the commander Baltic Fleet.